sorelmitra/learn/docs/DevelopmentGuide.md

 4. Make sure "env" is added to .gcloudignore

+5. Prepare the Cloud Postgres:

+	TBD

-5. Deploy the app to the cloud:
+6. Deploy the app to the cloud:

 		python manage.py collectstatic
 		gcloud app deploy